ChaseKolozsy/AnkiClient/README.md

 Each module has test code in the `if __name__ == "__main__":` block, but these will have to be customized with your own data if you want the tests to function.
 - Data should be kept inside of a `data` directory which should be contained in the root directory of the repository.
 - Media should be kept inside of the `data/media` directory.
+- Anki packages should be kept inside of the `data/apkgs` directory.
+- Csv files should be kept inside of the `data/csv_files` directory.
+- Exported files from Anki should be kept inside of the `data/exports` directory under a subdirectory named after the `username`.

 ## Contributing